 Tag Archives: counted walk

-Counted walk to piaffe
+counted walk to piaffe

 In Racinet’s book Another Horsemanship and a DVD: Getting Started In Lightness: The French Classical Dressage of Francois Baucher as taught by Jean Claude Racinet presented by one of his students Lisa Maxwell, I learned about the counted walk.
-This was something I had never heard about in the 30 years riding dressage.
+This was something I had never heard about in the 30 years of riding dressage.

 Any time I feel like my naturally gaited Tennessee walking horse feels heavy on the shoulders and needs more engagement behind, I do a few steps of counted walk.